joelouthan/theologic.us/content/posts/here-is-love/0033-here-is-love-he-is-the-one-who-knows-us-romans-827.md

 This is a fantastic God

 What compares to the knowledge of God when He alone reveals all truth and science to us?
-Yet, he is not merely the best supercomputer in the world with every single piece of knowledge and scientific fact ever.[^1]
+Yet, he is not merely the best supercomputer in the world with every single piece of knowledge and scientific fact ever.

 What compares to the knowledge of God that he numbers the stars in the all of the cosmos, grains of sand on all the beaches and even the number of the hairs on your head?
 But he is not the greatest calculator that can count really, really high.